Illinois Awards for Kids

 Bluestem (Grades 3–5)

-The Illinois School Library Media Association’s Bluestem Award is designed for students who are ready for longer titles than the Monarch Awards recognizes, but not quite ready for the sophistication of some of the Rebecca Caudill titles.
+The Illinois School Library Media Association’s Bluestem Award is designed for students who are ready for longer titles than Monarch, but not quite ready for the sophistication of some Caudill titles.

 Abraham Lincoln (Grades 9–12)

 The Illinois School Library Media Association’s Abraham Lincoln Award is awarded to the book that earns the highest number of student votes.
 This award is designed to encourage high school students to read for pleasure and to become lifelong readers.

 Read for a Lifetime promotes the enjoyment of reading by encouraging students to read both classic and contemporary literature.

 The Caldecott Medal is awarded annually to the artist of the most distinguished American picture book for children.
 It is given by the Association for Library Service to Children, a division of the American Library Association.

 The John Newbery Medal is a literary award given to the author of the most distinguished contribution to American literature for children.
 It is given by the Association for Library Service to Children, a division of the American Library Association.

 The National Book Award is an American literary prize administered by the National Book Foundation.
 Prizes are awarded in Fiction, Nonfiction, Poetry, and Young People’s Literature.